 However, there are some rewards that will simply not get the desired result, like the employee who is awarded a laptop and instantly sells it on the canteen notice board for a fraction of its true value.
 And everyone knows that the money will simply fund his Saturday night out.
 This is a case where an inappropriate reward is given.

 Or the ‘Employee of the Month’ Award (EOTMA): some will imply that everyone else is not performing other than this person.
 What lessens the impact of the EOTMA more, is where the same individual receives it several times during the same year.
 A photo on the reception wall is often seen as an embarrassment to the employee and a source of cynicism for their colleagues.
 In this situation, most employees would have settled for a ‘thank you’ by a senior manager and the presentation of a certificate.

 In large organisations, one main issue I have battled against is the time delay in making any type of reward.
 Often, the bureaucracy involved makes the managers hesitant about starting the process and, therefore, many employees will not be recognised for their exceptional contributions.
 If your organisation is in this mould, there are many things you can do:

 - Research all the options early on and get to know the key individuals in the process.
 If you have to follow a rigid structure, make it easy on yourself.

 - Where possible, task managers within your team with elements of the work.

 - Start raising your concerns about the delays you are encountering; especially if you lose a key employee.

 Lastly, this is an important part of a leader’s role.
 If you get to the end of your first year in a job and you haven’t given a reward to someone, you have either been very unlucky with your employees or you have yet to see what your team does.
-Talk to your customers, and find out who the good people are.
+Talk to your customers and find out who the best people are.
 In an under-performing team, it’s still possible to find one ray of sunshine.